Boyd massacre: Survivors

 The next morning the survivors saw a large canoe carrying chief Te Pahi from the Bay of Islands enter the harbour.
 The chief had come to the area to trade with the Whangaroa Māori.
 The Europeans called out to Te Pahi's canoe for help.
 After Te Pahi had gathered the survivors from the Boyd, they headed for shore, but two Whangaroa canoes pursued them.
 As the survivors fled along the beach, Te Pahi watched as the pursuers caught and killed all but one.

 Five people were spared in the massacre: Ann Morley and her baby, in a cabin; apprentice Thomas Davis (or Davison), hidden in the hold; the second mate; and two-year-old Elizabeth "Betsey" Broughton, taken by a local chief who put a feather in her hair and kept her for three weeks before she was rescued.
 The second mate was initially forced to make fish-hooks, but his captors found his skill unsatisfactory, so they killed and ate him, too.

 Wreck

 The Whangaroa Māori towed Boyd towards their village until it grounded on mudflats near Motu Wai (Red Island).
 They spent several days ransacking the ship, tossing flour, salt pork, and bottled wine overboard.

 When up to 20 Māori found a cache of muskets and gunpowder, they smashed barrels of gunpowder and attempted to make the muskets functional.
-Chief Piopio sparked a flint which was said to have ignited the gunpowder, causing a massive explosion that killed him and nine other Māori instantly.
+One of them sparked a flint which was said to have ignited the gunpowder, causing a massive explosion that killed him and a number of other Māori instantly.
 A fire then swept the ship igniting its cargo of whale oil.
 Soon all that was left of Boyd was a burnt-out sunken hull.
 Māori declared the hull tapu, sacred or prohibited.